 The duration of a convention is from Friday afternoon to Sunday morning.
 Some highlights include a fun-filled Saturday program like ice skating, interactive activities, meaningful prayer, and meeting so many other Jewish people just like you!

-USY/Kadima allows us to discover our Jewish identity, and our individuality in the world.
+USY/Kadima allows us to discover our Jewish identity, leadership skills and our individuality in the world.
 You will make so many new friends along the way that become your second family.

 Frequently Asked Questions?

 Who is eligible for conventions?

 • As in all Kadima and USY events, participants do not need to be members of a synagogue to join us.
 They do however need to be a member of a USY/Kadima chapter.
 Please contact our regional office if you have questions about how to join a chapter.

 How does Transportation work?